Google in 10 Years: SERP Changes We Expect to See in the Future

 So What Can We Do Today to Prepare Our Website For the Future & Changes We Expect to See on Google in the Next 10 years?

-Assuming you have the basic building blocks of a healthy SEO-friendly website, meaning you have no unnecessary redirects, you’ve cleaned up broken links and other SEO errors, then we’re going to move on to some technical SEO techniques that will give your website a boost in Google search results.
+Assuming you have the basic building blocks of a healthy SEO-friendly website, meaning you have no unnecessary redirects, you’ve cleaned up broken links and other SEO errors, then we’re going to move on to some technical SEO best practices that will give your website a boost in Google search results.

 Schema Should Be Your First Priority